zunzhuowei/network-server/README.md

 4. `server-permission`: The `permission` module of the framework, Use `Spring AOP` and annotations to control interface permissions.
-The HTTP protocol uses the request header entrainment JWT method, the UDP protocol uses the JWT string as the first field, and the AttributeKey:permission field in the channel is used for TCP and WebSocket.
+The HTTP protocol uses the request header entrainment JWT method, the UDP protocol uses the JWT string as the first field, and the `permissions` field in the `UserSession` is used for TCP and WebSocket.
 If you need to use a `permission` module, you can use it.`that is optional`.